 Formed in 2006, Dragged into Sunlight (DIS) is a collective of musicians based in the UK and known just by their initials.
-Currently, there are ten musicians involved, where five of them play the live shows.
-DIS does not care about genre limitations, compiling different influences, they achieved a unique and extreme sound for each album.
+Currently, there are ten musicians involved, where five of them play live shows.
+DIS does not care about genre limitations, while compiling different influences, they achieved a unique and extreme sound for each album.

 |Hatred for Mankind

 Their debut LP “Hatred for Mankind” from 2011 has been well acclaimed.
 During the playtime of almost an hour, the listener is confronted with vocal samples from several serial killers and also Charles Manson.
 In 2011 they released and distributed a very limited edition of a live album called “OCCII, Amsterdam”.
 They liked the audio and just copied the 50 CDs themselves.
 DIS returned in 2012 with their second LP “WidowMaker” a 39 minutes record, divided into three numbered parts.

 “(…) Where Hatred For Mankind focused on aggression, Widowmaker focused on themes of isolation.
 Whereas Hatred For Mankind felt like a frenzied and schizophrenic hammer attack, Widowmaker was minimalist and felt like the weight of the world dropping on top of you